tud-acs/lab1-ci/README.md

 ## Can I ask ChatGPT how to implement matrix multiplication with SIMD?

 Sure.
 Here is the answer from ChatGPT (correctness not guaranteed).
-Remember you still need to analyze the performance and optimize your code !
+Remember you still need to analyze the performance and optimize your code!

+Here is the code for the SIMD implementation.
 ```cpp
 #include <iostream>
 #include <immintrin.h>